What is new in the second edition?

 - Good question.
 All of our sources are from the true Kabbalists, like the Arizal, Rashash, and Ben Ish Chai.
 Our sources are pure and there is no hidden agenda, and no heeby-jeeby made up stuff.
 Our tradition is from the authentic traditional Jewish Kabbalists, and our teachings are in line with theirs.

 I don’t know how to read Hebrew.

 - That might be a slight problem.
 Although the Kabbalistic material is written in English, the text of the siddur is in Hebrew.
 This is not a translation of the text of the siddur, it is a translation of the commentary of the Kabbalists on the siddur.
 The siddur is in Hebrew, with English commentary.
-So if you want it to learn the meditation and Kabbalah it will be good but to pray with you will need another siddur until you learn to pray in hebrew.

 Can I use Siddur Zichron David on Shabbat?

 - Yes.
 The siddur includes prayers for the weekday, Shabbat, and Rosh Chodesh.
 However, it does include prayers for Chag (Pesach Shavuot and Sukkot).

 When will it be available to ship or buy at full price?

 - Beszrat Hashem soon, no later than the end of Shvat.

 - No, Bezrat Hashem it is dark blue with gold letters.